Frequently Asked Questions

 Pre-Final Round

-All participants that are qualified and that are registered for the pre-final round will receive the problems via email on Thursday 30.
-May 2024.
-From that day on you have until Sunday 2.
-June 2024 to solve as many problems as possible!
+All participants who are qualified and registered for the Fre-Final Round will receive the problems via email and via the participant account on Thursday, 14 August 2025.
+From that day on, you have four days until Sunday, 17 August 2025 to solve as many problems as possible!

-All participants that are qualified and that are registered for the pre-final round will receive the problems via email or at the online status page on Thursday 30.
-May 2024.
-From that day on you have until Sunday 2.
-June 2024 to solve as many problems as possible!
+All participants who are qualified and registered for the Pre-Final Round will receive the problems via email and their participant account on Thursday, 14 August 2025.
+From that day on you have until Sunday, 17 August 2025 to solve as many problems as possible!

 Final Round